sabnzbd/sabnzbd/main/win/par2/README_FIRST.txt

 The Linux versions are a 32-bit i386 and 64-bit x86_64 build of the
 concurrent version of par2cmdline 0.4 for GNU/Linux kernel version 2.6
 with GCC 4.
-It is distributed as an executable (par2) along with the required Intel Threading Building Blocks 2.1 library (libtbb.so).
+It is distributed as an executable (par2) along with the required Intel Threading Building Blocks 2.2 library (libtbb.so and libtbb.so.2).
 There are separate distributions for the 32-bit and 64-bit versions.

-To install, place the par2 and libtbb.so files in a folder and invoke them from the command line.
+To install, place the par2, libtbb.so and libtbb.so.2 files in a folder and invoke them from the command line.

-To uninstall, delete the par2 and libtbb.so files along with any files from the distribution folder.
+To uninstall, delete the par2, libtbb.so and libtbb.so.2 files along with any files from the distribution folder.

 --- Installing the pre-built FreeBSD version ---